Selianaaa/weather-journal-app/README.md

 Glass Morphism design is used.

 ## Server Setup

 Install dependencies

 ```
-$ npm install
+$ yarn install
 ```

-To run server write following command in the root directory:
+To run write following command in the root directory:

 ```
-$ node server.js
+$ yarn start
 ```